SamuelR827/SRantz_Project1JobsPython/README.md

 By default, 5 pages of results will be generated (50 job entries).
 This can be changed in the main.py file with any python compatible text editor.

 I don't believe there is anything missing from the project.
-There are some columns such as salary which may have information in the description.
 But this project cannot handle every single odd case for where information is found in the json_data.